lala74/Socket-cpp/README.md

 We use `localhost` or `127.0.0.1` to chat between 2 terminals in the same laptop.

-If we want to chat between 2 laptop, 2 laptop have to connect to the same wifi network and replace `<hostname> = computer_name | IP`
+If we want to chat between 2 laptops, 2 laptops have to connect to the same wifi network and replace `<hostname> = computer_name | IP`